grenaud/glactools/README.md

 Installation
 ----------------------

-1) make sure you have "cmake" and "git" installed, check for it by typing " git --version" and "cmake --version"
+1) make sure you have "cmake" and "git" installed, check for it by typing " git --version" and "cmake --version".

+2) make sure you have gcc that supports -std=c++11, gcc version 4.7 or above.

-2) Make sure you are connected to the internet and type : cd glactools make
+3) Make sure you are connected to the internet and type : cd glactools make